We're compiling the best Holiday 2016 music gear deals. See them here.

 "Nothing is like the original so we’re not even going to touch that, but I have to say that the offspring of the [TB-303](http://equipboard.com/items/roland-tb-303) embodies most of the qualities that I loved from the original.
 Lately the TB-3 has become my most enjoyable piece of gear to play with in the studio.
 I love the smoothness that it brings to my acid patterns but when I wanna get rough this bad boy can handle that too.
 This little machine has found its way into most of my productions of late."
 From [Attack Magazine](http://www.attackmagazine.com/)more

-Don't let people tell you, that the TB-3 does not sound like a TB-303!
-It does.
+Don't let people tell you, that the TB-3 does not sound like a TB-303! ... because it does!
+The TB-3 comes really close to the original.
 Roland sampled the sonic behavior of each component of a real TB-303 and reproduced it in software.
 This is way more accurate than traditional virtual analog technology.
 Please read up on ACB (Analog Circuit Behavior), before you say anything against the TB-3.
-Still, if you put it next to a TB-303, you will hear differences.
-The reason for this is, that every TB-303 sounds slightly different.
-So the TB-3 sounds like a TB-303, but not the one you are comparing it against.
+Still, if you have a trained ear and put it next to the original TB-303, you may hear slight differences.

 Fun, but not the most intuitive machine.
 Kind of hate the touch screen.
 Roland should have given the user more control over effects and synths.
 I mean when you look at how complicated some of their gear has been, they could have allowed for some program changes to be tweaked by power users, while still maintaining an easy UI for people who just want to jam.